 Through working with NSSPPA and growers in Wisconsin I was able to become a hub of a large network of growers across the nation.

-I also was able to receive much help form non sorghum growers which took an interest in what we were trying to do.
+I also was able to receive much help from non-sorghum growers who took an interest in what we were trying to do.
 Richard Scholl (a private soil and crop consultant), from Scholls Span Agri-Services, from Sussex, WI, gave much time, advice, as well as supplied lab tests of soil and leaf analysis.
-We also worked closely with Earl Mahn, from Mahn Farms, Oak Creek, WI who (as a commercial vegetable grower) gave s much insight into germination of small seeds.
+We also worked closely with Earl Mahn, from Mahn Farms, Oak Creek, WI who (as a commercial vegetable grower) gave us much insight into germination of small seeds.

 I also was given assistance by Timpken Seeds of Kansas, on varieties and germination requirements.
 Timpken Seeds are seed producers of sweet sorghum for use as cattle feed.
 They did not even know anyone was still cooking sweet sorghum nor were they aware of the NSSPPA.
 I have been amazed at the amount of networking that this grant has allowed me to do.